Nissan Leaf Lease Deals

-If you have a driveway at home and you’re leasing a Nissan Leaf, you can order a home wallbox (the Government gives a grant to help with the cost of this) that can be used to replenish the car’s battery overnight; it’ll do this faster than if you plug the car into a 3-pin domestic socket.
+If you have a driveway at home and you’re leasing a Nissan Leaf, you can order a home wallbox (the Government provides a grant to help with the cost of this) that can be used to replenish the car’s battery overnight.
+It will charge faster than if you plug the car into a 3-pin domestic socket.

 Yes.
 Like all electric cars, the Nissan Leaf has much fewer moving parts than a typical petrol or diesel-engined car, so there’s much less that can go wrong.
 Leafs have been used as taxis and private-hire cars for 100,000 miles or more without any major issues cropping up or any serious degradation of their battery capacity.

 There’s no cause for concern here.
 All electric cars have built-in technology that protects the battery from the damaging effects of changing too much or too quickly.
 It is recommended that you let the battery drop to about 10- or 20% capacity most of the time before recharging, however, rather than constantly topping up from 80- or 90% to full.
-And if something goes badly wrong with the battery, it’s guaranteed for up to 8 years.
+And if something goes badly wrong with the battery, it’s guaranteed for up to eight years.

 The basic Nissan Leaf Acenta has a rear-view camera but no parking sensors.
-If you want sensors, you should lease a Nissan Leaf in N-Connecta trim, which, as well as basic parking sensors, has something called an ‘Around View Monitor’ that gives you a top-down view of the car while parking and can prevent you bumping into any nearby objects inadvertently.
-Handy!
+If you want sensors, you should lease a Nissan Leaf in N-Connecta trim, which, as well as basic parking sensors, has something called an ‘Around View Monitor’ that gives you a top-down view of the car while parking and can prevent you from bumping into any nearby objects inadvertently.

 The Nissan Leaf makes for a very practical family hatchback.
 It has a 435-litre boot, which is bigger than those of many equivalent petrol or diesel-engined cars.
 The layout of the batteries also means there’s more space inside for both front and rear passengers than you might expect, so taller occupants will be more comfortable.